1:27 PM 12/3/2020

 Combined Braking or Central Braking System is now available for the latest scooters where one lever push only will actuates both the brakes to be applied evenly for smooth braking power for both the front and rear wheels at a time.

-Read more on ABS.
+Read more about ABS.

 How ABS works on motorcycles?
 Video.